ankitasingh06/2-way_security_face_recognition/README.md

 - For this we have to import cv2 module first.

 ![Screenshot (800)](https://user-images.githubusercontent.com/60088271/92269458-d671a800-ef01-11ea-90a2-0ed17abbd225.png)

+OpenCV provides a training method or pretrained models, that can be read using the cv::CascadeClassifier::load method.
+The pretrained models are located in the data folder in the OpenCV installation .
+The necessary XML file is loaded using the cv::CascadeClassifier::load method.
+Afterwards, the detection is done using the cv::CascadeClassifier::detectMultiScale method, which returns boundary rectangles for the detected faces or eyes.

 - Then we start our camera and let our program to capture those faces(say 100 images).